Beginner777-cpp/Beginner777-cpp/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ... new projects
 - 🌱 I’m currently learning ...
-React.js Php Wordpress
+React.js Node
 - 👯 I’m looking to collaborate on ...
 React.js
 - 🤔 I’m looking for help with ... php
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... no way
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I'm from Uzbekistan
+JavaScript is cool